 Herrington and Farringdon

 Herrington’s name derives from the Anglo-Saxon ‘haering-ton’ meaning ‘rocky place farm’.
-Close by, Herrington stretches across both sides of the A19 and over on the west side near Penshaw Monument is Herrington Country Park.
+Close by, Herrington stretches across both sides of the A19 and over on the west side near Penshaw Monument is the lovely Herrington Country Park.
 Gilley Law features the Anglo-Saxon word law (a hill) and Gilley which may be a reference to some kind of valley.
 Farringdon was once called Farendon which means ‘the hill where ferns grow’.
-Thorney Close is from a farm of that name that was presumably enclosed within an area where thorns grew.
+Thorney Close was originally the name of a farm hereabouts that was presumably enclosed within an area where thorns grew.

 Pennywell and Barnes